 When endogamy occurs, the typical pattern of genetic inheritance gets altered.
 Normally, you inherit an average of 6% DNA from a great-great-grandparent.
 This number always fluctuates, but when endogamy enters the equation, the fluctuation becomes much greater.
 With enough pedigree collapse resulting from endogamy, you might have two or three times as much DNA than normal from one set of ancestors.
 Plus, you will likely find double or triple cousins who also inherited an above average amount of DNA from their ancestors.
 Puzzling out these relationships can be extremely daunting and make solving a normal DNA mystery extremely difficult.

 In these situations, it is often necessary to hire a DNA expert to help with the problem.

 Watch out for these potential obstacles in DNA research.
 Experiment with the suggested workarounds for matches without linked family trees and uncooperative individuals.
 Be thorough and pay close attention to any inconsistencies between shared DNA and the closeness of the relationship.
 If you found a third cousin who shares far more than the normal amount of DNA, look for pedigree collapse, a double cousin relationship, and endogamy.
-As always, our DNA experts at Price are willing to help at whatever point you find yourself in your genetic genealogy journey.
+As always, our DNA experts at Lineages are willing to help at whatever point you find yourself in your genetic genealogy journey.